 To create a rendered copy of this documentation locally you can use the Sphinx tool to build and package the plain-text documents into HTML-formatted pages.

 If you are building the documentation for the first time then you will need to check that you have the required software packages, as described in the Prerequisites section that follows.

 An online copy of the documentation is available at https://www.trustedfirmware.org/docs/tf-a, if you want to view a rendered copy without doing a local build.

-For building a local copy of the TF-A documentation you will need, at minimum:
+For building a local copy of the TF-A documentation you will need:

 PlantUML (1.2017.15 or later)

 Poetry (Python dependency manager)

 Optionally, the Dia application can be installed if you need to edit existing

 Below is an example set of instructions to get a working environment (tested on Ubuntu):

 To install Python dependencies using Poetry: